ABehrouz/ABehrouz.github.io/_pages/about.md

 ---

 <details>
-  <summary> <span style="color:#800000;">Collaboration with Master/Bachelor Students!</span> </summary>
+  <summary> <span style="color:#800000;">Collaboration with Ph.D./Master/Bachelor Students!</span> </summary>
-  I would be happy to collaborate with Master/Bachelor students who would like to work on graph learning, ML in healthcare, and/or network science.
+  I would be happy to collaborate with Ph.D./Master/Bachelor students who would like to work on time series, ML in healthcare, and/or vision tasks.
 I also have some projects in these areas that we can discuss.
 </details>